LinkWellNodes/Documentation/docs/services/direct-request-jobs/examples/coin-price-data/CryptoCompare.md

 #### 2a.
 Add the constructor:

-The constructor specifies important information about the request destination and payment for your request (varies by chain, oracle, and job):
+The constructor specifies important information about the request destination and payment for your request. **Important**: This information varies by chain, oracle, and job:

 ```sol reference